 With unemployment and credit card debt rising and consumer sentiment and share prices falling, now is a great time to tighten the belt and look to ways to trim the fat from your budget.
-Here are 300+ easy ways to get started.
+Plus, every dollar saved is a dollar you can invest – so your money can start working harder for you.
+So here are 300+ easy ways to get started with saving!

-This list is compiled from previous Super women Money Bootcamp events – we’ve included a video from our last Money Bootcamp event at the bottom of this page so feel free to have a peep!
-Attendees had a ‘savings brainstorm’ to generate a way to save every day of the year, and left the event motivated to reach their money goals.
-We hope these tips motivate you too!
+This list is compiled from previous Super Woman Money ‘Bootcamp’ events – we’ve included a video from our last Money Bootcamp event at the bottom of this page so feel free to have a peep.

 Around the house